 Elizabeth was raised in Brookline, Massachusetts and lived next door to a monastery.
 She spent much of her free time making art, rambling through the woods on the monastery property, encountering a variety of woodland animals, and occasionally greeting monks taking an afternoon stroll.

 Elizabeth has traveled extensively and considers this experience central to her work as an artist.
 During her travels, she has been especially impressed by cultures where art is part of everyday life, something the entire community participates in as a natural extension of their normal activities.
 Like many artists, Elizabeth assumed her art could only be a personal pursuit and that she would proceed with other work professionally.
 As a young adult, she discovered that several previously unknown family members were accomplished, professional artists.
-She learned about her family's vibrant history of craft and fine art including her close ancestral connection to Marcel Duchamp.
+She learned about her family's vibrant history of craft and fine art including her close ancestral connection to a widely known Dadaist.
 Understanding this history encouraged her to pursue art professionally.